armlesswunder/accFlutter/README.md

 Please help me raise money if you wish for an official iOS release OR host the app using your own dev account.
 Email me for details.
 Thank you in advance!

 NOTE: Donations will not guarantee you anything at all including releases, bug fixes, or new features.
 You donate out of pure goodwill to me as a way of saying "thank you for your free and public works."
-I will consider using sufficient funds to host, develop, and distribute applications and mods.
+I will consider using sufficient funds acquired via donation only to host, develop, and distribute applications and mods.
 Email me with any concerns.

 # Donate
 https://www.gofundme.com/f/armlesswunders-dev-donations?utm_campaign=p_cp+share-sheet&utm_medium=copy_link_all&utm_source=customer